aws-samples/sagemaker-ssh-helper/FAQ.md

 ### For Training, should I use Warm Pools or SageMaker SSH Helper?

 SageMaker [Warm Pools](https://docs.aws.amazon.com/sagemaker/latest/dg/train-warm-pools.html) is a built-in SageMaker Training feature which is great when you want to use the SageMaker API to:

 1. Run a series of relatively short training jobs, each job outputting a different model based on different input data (like a model per customer).
 2. Interactively iterate over a series of training jobs, changing code and hyperparameters between jobs.
 Job launch time will be less than 30sec.
 When using warm pools, all training jobs are audited and logged.
-Warm Pools is a built-in product feature, which you can use after you [opt-in](https://docs.aws.amazon.com/sagemaker/latest/dg/train-warm-pools.html#train-warm-pools-resource-limits).
-You’re billed as long as the warm pool didn’t expire.
+Warm Pools is a built-in product feature, which you can use after you [opt in](https://docs.aws.amazon.com/sagemaker/latest/dg/train-warm-pools.html#train-warm-pools-resource-limits).

+You’re billed as long as the warm pool didn't expire.

 [SageMaker SSH Helper](https://github.com/aws-samples/sagemaker-ssh-helper) is a field solution for SageMaker, focused on interactive work.
 Enabling use cases like:

- 1. Shell access to the SageMaker training container to monitor and troubleshoot using OS tools.
+1. The shell access to the SageMaker training container to monitor and troubleshoot using OS tools.
 2. Setup remote development/debugging experience, using your IDE to code, and run processes in the SageMaker container.

 SSH Helper's interactive nature allows you to iterate in seconds, by running multiple commands/experiment reusing one running training job.
 SSH Helper requires [setting up your AWS account with IAM and SSM configuration](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/IAM_SSM_Setup.md).
 You’re billed as long the training job is running.

 ### How can I do remote development on a SageMaker training job, using SSH Helper?
-Start a SM Training job that will run a dummy training script which sleeps forever, then use remote development to carry out any activities on the training container.
-(Note, this idea and the script ‘train_placeholder.py’ is also introduced in the documentation in the section “Remote code execution with PyCharm / VSCode over SSH (https://github.com/aws-samples/sagemaker-ssh-helper#remote-code-execution-with-pycharm--vscode-over-ssh)”).
+Start a SageMaker Training job that will run a dummy training script which sleeps forever, then use remote development to carry out any activities on the training container.
+Note, this idea and the script `train_placeholder.py` is also introduced in the documentation in the section [Remote code execution with PyCharm / VSCode over SSH](https://github.com/aws-samples/sagemaker-ssh-helper#remote-code-execution-with-pycharm--vscode-over-ssh).

 ### Can I also use this solution to connect into my jobs from SageMaker Studio?